Mike Knox (politician)

 Mike Knox is a Houston politician who serves on the Houston City Council representing At-Large Position 1.

 Personal life

 Knox was born in Houston, Texas.
 He has been married to his high school sweetheart, Helen Knox, since 1977.
 Together, they have one son.
-His son is now a police officer in Houston.
+His son, Officer Jason Knox, was a Houston Police officer who died in the line of duty on May 2, 2020, in a police helicopter crash.
 Knox has an associate art degree from Houston Community College, and a Bachelor of Science from the University of Houston-Downtown.
 He obtained his degrees while working as a Houston Police officer.
 He is a veteran of the United States Air Force and served 15 years on the Houston Police force.
 In 1995, he published Gangsta in the House; Understanding Gang Culture which is a book that focuses on gang culture, and the National Gang Research Center recognized it in 2001 with the honorable "Thrasher" award.

 Political career

 Knox is a Republican.
 He was first elected to represent At-large Position 1 of the Houston City Council on November 15, 2014, and assumed office on January 2, 2016.

 In 2016, Knox fired a staffer who attempted to block a Muslim from being appointed to Harris Republican Party precinct chair.